EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Baghdad quantifies violence in Lebanon knowing it could spread to Iraq if escalation continues
+Baghdad documents Lebanon violence acutely aware it could spread to Iraq if escalation continues

 Dominant angle identified — does not reflect unanimity of this country’s media

 Baghdad covers the Lebanon war with the intimate knowledge of a country sharing the same explosive neighborhood.
-Iraqi News published two articles revealing details few in the pool highlight: planes taking off from Beirut airport despite bombings — a surreal fact — and ACLED data showing Iran and Lebanon absorbed 'three-quarters of airstrikes.'
-For Iraq, which hosts pro-Iranian militias that could be next in line, these numbers are not abstract.
-By quantifying violence, Iraqi News builds an implicit case for de-escalation.
+Iraqi News publishes two articles revealing details few in the pool highlight.
+First: planes depart Beirut airport despite bombardment, a surreal fact saying everything about Lebanon's normalization of war.
+Second: a toll of missiles and drones fired during conflict, with Iran and Lebanon absorbing "three-quarters of aerial strikes" per ACLED data.
+For Iraq, these figures are not abstract — Baghdad hosts pro-Iranian militias who could be next targets if escalation continues.
+Iraqi News cites ACLED data not accidentally: by quantifying violence, it builds an implicit argument for de-escalation protecting Iraq from contagion.

 Discover how another country covers this same story.